HDBW/APOLLO/src/cloud/Apollo.Backend/Apollo.SemanticSearchWorker/doc/readme.md

 ![image](https://github.com/HDBW/APOLLO/assets/2386584/01676025-19ec-475a-bbf2-ecbf97ef3f89)

 ## How it works

-The export process is carried out by the **BlobStorageExporter** class, which takes in an Apollo API instance, the entity name to be exported, and a connection string to the blob storage where the exported CSV file is be stored.
+The export process is carried out by the **BlobStorageExporter** class, which takes in an Apollo API instance, the entity name to be exported, and a connection string to the blob storage where the exported CSV file will be stored.

-Logging is implemented throughout the process to provide insightful information about the export operation.
+### Enhanced Export Process Description
+S
+**Initialization:**

+The process begins with logging the start of the export for the specified entity (e.g., "training").
+This helps in tracking the commencement of the process.

+**Query Construction:**

+This query specifies the fields to be fetched (like Id, TrainingName, etc.) and any filters necessary to exclude certain records.
+The query is logged to ensure transparency in what data is being requested.

+**Blob Storage Preparation:**

+Connection to Azure Blob Storage is established, checking and creating the necessary container for the export file if it does not exist.

+**Data Fetching and Writing:**

+Data is fetched in batches and processed:

+- Data retrieval via the Apollo API.
+- Each record is formatted into a CSV string using the appropriate formatter (e.g., TrainingFormatter).
+- Formatted data is directly written to the blob storage, optimizing memory use and handling large datasets efficiently.
+- Progress and batch details are logged to monitor the process and help with troubleshooting.

+**Error Handling:**

+Throughout the export process, any exceptions are caught and logged with an error message.
+This includes detailed logging of the exception to help in quick troubleshooting.

+### Logging Details

+With the updated logging functionalities, users can expect a comprehensive set of logs that provide insights into every stage of the export process.
+Here’s what users can expect:

+**Informational Logs:**

+Logs at the start and end of the export provide essential details such as the entity processed, total items exported, and the duration of the process.

+**Debug Logs:**
+Detailed logs include:

+- The specifics of the executed query, showing fields and filters.
+- Updates on data processing for each batch, indicating the number of items processed and their sequential status.

+**Error Logs:**

+Errors during the export process are logged with severity levels, detailing the nature of the error, the error message, and the stack trace for diagnostics.

 ## Running Exporter